National parks of the United Kingdom

 The national parks of the United Kingdom (parciau cenedlaethol; pàircean nàiseanta) are 15 areas of relatively undeveloped and scenic landscape across the country.
 Despite their name, they are quite different from national parks in many other countries, which are usually owned and managed by governments as protected community resources, and which do not usually include permanent human communities.

 In the United Kingdom, an area designated as a national park may include substantial settlements and human land uses that are often integral parts of the landscape.
-Land within national parks remains largely in private ownership.
-These parks are therefore not "national parks" according to the internationally accepted standard of the IUCN but they are areas of outstanding landscape where planning controls are significantly more restrictive than elsewhere.
+Land within national parks remains largely in private ownership; for example, nearly one-fifth of South Downs National Park's area, 70,699 acres, is owned by eight members of the gentry.
+(Note: Two dukes, three viscounts, one baron and two baronets.)
+These parks are therefore not national parks, according to the internationally accepted standard of the IUCN but they are areas of outstanding landscape where planning controls are significantly more restrictive than elsewhere.

-Within the United Kingdom there are fifteen national parks of which ten are in England, three in Wales, two in Scotland, and none in Northern Ireland.
+Within the UK, there are 15 national parks, of which ten are in England, three are in Wales and two are in Scotland; there are no national parks in Northern Ireland.
 An estimated 110 million people visit the national parks of England and Wales each year.
-Recreation and tourism bring visitors and funds into the parks, to sustain their conservation efforts, and support the local population through jobs and businesses.
+Recreation and tourism bring visitors and funds into the parks, to sustain their conservation efforts and support the local population through jobs and businesses.
 However, these visitors also bring problems, such as erosion and traffic congestion, and conflicts over the use of the parks' resources.
 Access to cultivated land in England and Wales is restricted to public rights of way and permissive paths.
-(Under the Countryside and Rights of Way Act 2000 there is a right of access for walkers to most but not all uncultivated areas in England and Wales.)
+(Note: Under the Countryside and Rights of Way Act 2000, there is a right of access for walkers to most, but not all, uncultivated areas in England and Wales.)

 Administration

 National parks are a devolved matter, so each of the countries of the United Kingdom has its own policies and arrangements for them.
-The national parks of Scotland and those of England and Wales are governed by separate laws: the National Parks (Scotland) Act 2000 in Scotland and the National Parks and Access to the Countryside Act 1949 for England and Wales.
+The national parks of Scotland and those of England and Wales are governed by separate laws: the National Parks (Scotland) Act 2000 and the National Parks and Access to the Countryside Act 1949 respectively.

 The Environment Act 1995 defines the role of national parks in England and Wales as being: